Kenneth P. Kerr: In the legislature

 Kerr was sworn into the Maryland House of Delegates on January 9, 2019.
 Since 2019, he has sat on the Health and Government Operations Committee.
 Kerr is also an associate member of the Maryland Legislative Latino Caucus, as well as the Veterans Caucus.

+In 2024, Kerr applied to run as a delegate to the Democratic National Convention pledged to Joe Biden, but was denied by the Maryland Democratic Party.

 Political opinions

 Agriculture

 Kerr introduced legislation in the 2020 legislative session that would allow farmers who grew malting barley and rye as cover crops to combine harvest their crops while still earning a stipend.
 The bill received an unfavorable report from the Environment and Transportation Committee.

 Alcohol

 Kerr introduced legislation in the 2021 legislative session that would allow some restaurants, bars, and taverns to continue selling alcoholic beverages that could be consumed off-site.
 The bill passed and became law with Governor Larry Hogan's signature on May 18, 2021.

 Drugs

 Kerr introduced legislation in the 2020 legislation session that would categorize kratom as among the most dangerous controlled substances in Maryland.